cjyuan/cyf-notes/SDC-Chat.md

 ##### Rendering messages

 What if the user's name or message contains characters like `<` or `>`?
 For example, `<javascript src="..."></script>`.

+---
+If the presentation logic (lines 15 to 61) is kept in a separate function that take messages as its parameter, it would make the rendering logic easier to develop and test independently.